Sifchain/sifchain-validators/docs/setup.md

 #### Setup

-To launch a node with Kubernetes, please see [here](https://github.com/Sifchain/sifchain-validators/tree/master/docs/setup/kubernetes.md).
+To launch a node on Kubernetes (with our wizard), please see [here](https://github.com/Sifchain/sifchain-validators/tree/master/docs/setup/kubernetes.md).

 ### Standalone

 #### Docker

-Our standalone solution makes use of Docker and Docker Compose.
-Please note that while we provide the ability to run a standalone node with Docker, we strongly recommend Kubernetes as a deployment target.
+To setup a standalone node with Docker (with our wizard), please see [here](https://github.com/Sifchain/sifchain-validators/tree/master/docs/setup/standalone/docker.md).

-#### Setup
+#### Manual

-To launch a standalone node, please see [here](https://github.com/Sifchain/sifchain-validators/tree/master/docs/setup/standalone.md).
+To setup a node manually, please see [here](https://github.com/Sifchain/sifchain-validators/tree/master/docs/setup/standalone/manual.md).